-Earnings data without context is not clear and can be difficult to base trading decisions on.
-Return on Capital Employed (ROCE) helps to filter signal from noise by measuring yearly pre-tax profit relative to capital employed by a business.
-Generally, a higher ROCE suggests successful growth of a company and is a sign of higher earnings per share in the future.
-In Q1, Safehold posted an ROCE of 0.01%.
+Return on Capital Employed is a measure of yearly pre-tax profit relative to capital employed by a business.
+Changes in earnings and sales indicate shifts in a company's ROCE.
+A higher ROCE is generally representative of successful growth of a company and is a sign of higher earnings per share in the future.
+A low or negative ROCE suggests the opposite.
+In Q3, Safehold posted an ROCE of 0.04%.

 ROCE is a powerful metric for comparing the effectiveness of capital allocation for similar companies.
 A relatively high ROCE shows Safehold is potentially operating at a higher level of efficiency than other companies in its industry.
 If the company is generating high profits with its current level of capital, some of that money can be reinvested in more capital which will generally lead to higher returns and, ultimately, earnings per share (EPS) growth.

-Safehold reported Q1 earnings per share at $0.43/share, which beat analyst predictions of $0.42/share.
+Safehold reported Q3 earnings per share at $0.41/share, which beat analyst predictions of $0.39/share.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.